mplavcan/ForestParkSchoolWALL/documentation/Programming.md

 Arduino and Friends
 -------------------
-The Wall is powered by a single Intel Arduino 101 ("Curie"), assited by several I/O expansion boards.
+The Wall is powered by a single [Intel Arduino 101 "Curie"](https://www.arduino.cc/en/Guide/Arduino101) assisted by several I/O expansion boards.
 The libraries for these  will need to be included in any sketch in order for the Wall to function correctly:
 * Sparkfun SX1509 IO Expander
 * Adafruit ADS1X15
 * Adafruit PWM Servo Driver Library